Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

 - Handle invalid client messages
+- Try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)
+- Find a way to distribute the Chat, in order to use more than one nodes
+- In `ChatRooms` there is not need of `:room` atom for the messages `{:join, client, :room, room}`, `{:send, message, :room, room}` and `{:create, :room, room}`
-- try to expose the chat using the [IRC protocol](https://tools.ietf.org/html/rfc1459)
+- Try to expose the chat using the [IRC protocol](https://tools.ietf.org/html/rfc1459)
 - Avoid that a subscribed client can subscribe twice to the same room
 - Think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client